 First Session: August 19th – August 23rd 10:00AM – 4:00PM (hour break for lunch)

-*Use the code EARLYBIRD50 by July 15th for $50 off a check out.
+*Use the code EARLYBIRD50 by August 12th $50 off a check out.

 Carla Cackowski regularly tours across the country with her two person improv show, “Orange Tuxedo”.
 She toured on boats with Second City and performed on Harold Teams at both iO West and UCB Los Angeles.
 Carla directed the International Ensemble at the Vancouver Improv Festival in the fall of 2018 and has traveled all over the world teaching and performing in comedy festivals.
 She is the former Co-Artistic Director at Curious Comedy Theater in Porltand, Oregon and currently resides on the Board of Directors at Kickstand Comedy in Portland.
 Carla is an improv teacher at The Second City in Hollywood, as well as a teacher and Training Center Director at Mi’s Westside Comedy Theater in Santa Monica.
 She hosts an Improv podcast called, “Improv Yak”. www.carlacackowski.com